alihht/Tuwaiq_project/Project Proposal/README.md

 # Project Proposal
 A Tuwaiq Data Science Bootcamp Project
 # Description
 According to the sources, this data was extracted by Barry Becker from 1994 Census database.
-It is ment to predict whether a person makes over 50K a year or less.
+It was ment to predict whether a person makes over 50K a year or less.
 # Dataset
 This dataset can be found in [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/adult).
 It contsins the following attriputes information: